 (52) Leave of absence shall not normally be granted until a student has completed the requirements for at least one unit.

-(53) A student resuming studies after a period of approved leave of absence shall be subject to the award Rules in operation at the time of resumption and shall be required to re-enrol as directed by the Director, Student Experience Team.
+(53) A student resuming studies after a period of approved leave of absence shall be subject to the award Rules in operation at the time of resumption and shall be required to re-enrol as directed by the Director, Student Administration Services.